Tongan government confirms three deaths in ‘unprecedented disaster’

 “People panic, people run and get injuries.
 Possibly there will be more deaths and we just pray that is not the case,” Mr Tu’ihalangingie told Reuters.

-Sovaleni’s office said a 65-year-old woman on Mango Island and a 49-year-old man on Nomuka Island had been killed, in addition to a UK citizen whose death was confirmed on Monday.
+Mr Sovaleni’s office said a 65-year-old woman on Mango Island and a 49-year-old man on Nomuka Island had been killed, in addition to a British woman whose death was confirmed on Monday.

 The United Nations said on Monday a distress signal was detected in the outlying Ha’apai islands, where Mango is located.